springwolf/springwolf.github.io/docs/behind-the-scenes.md

 ## Putting it all together
 The `AsyncApiService` collects all the channels, schemas and general info and builds the AsyncApi document.
-The controller access this services to serve the document to the ui.
+The controller access this services to serve the document to the UI.